Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **WHO AM I ?**

   * Zerui Cheng is a junior-year undergrad student majoring in Computer Science in Tsinghua University.
-  * He is a member of Yao Class, an undergraduate honor program founded by Turing Award winner Andrew Chi-Chih Yao.
+  * He is a member of [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/), an undergraduate honor program founded by Turing Award winner [Andrew Chi-Chih Yao](https://iiis.tsinghua.edu.cn/yao/).

 * #### **SCIENTIFIC RESEARCH**

   * His research interests include blockchain, cryptocurrencies and algorithms, aiming on building a more secure and more energy-efficient blockchain system.
   * Since sophomore-year, he has been advised by [Prof. Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/) to conduct undergrad-level research in Tsinghua University, and he is the co-first author of a research paper currently in submission.
-  * He is fortunate to be accepted as a student intern in 2022 Spring advised by [Prof. Fan Zhang](fanzhang.me) in Duke University and [Prof. Dawn Song ](https://people.eecs.berkeley.edu/~dawnsong/)in the University of California, Berkeley.
+  * He is fortunate to be accepted as a student intern in the Spring of 2022, advised by [Prof. Fan Zhang](fanzhang.me) in Duke University and [Prof. Dawn Song ](https://people.eecs.berkeley.edu/~dawnsong/)in the University of California, Berkeley.